-We started out as commercial producers, and realized how tough it is to find bulls raised by low-input cows.
-In time we encountered Kit Pharo and found that his philosophies really resonated with us.
-As seedstock producers, we focus on developing easy-fleshing, good-uddered, slick-haired cows that are productive on fescue pastures in the heat and humidity of Missouri.
-We feel fortunate to be associated with Pharo Cattle Co. and its progressive group of Cooperative producers.
+We started out as commercial producers and realized how tough it is to find bulls raised by low-input cows.
+In time, we encountered Kit Pharo and found that his philosophies really resonated with us.
+As seedstock producers, we focus on developing easy-fleshing, good-uddered, slick-haired cows that are productive on fescue pastures in the heat and humidity of Indiana.
+We feel fortunate to be associated with Pharo Cattle Co. and its progressive group of Cooperative Producers.

 Dry Creek Red Angus, located near Goodhue Minnesota, is owned and operated by 2 generations of Luhmans.
-Jon and Terri along with Jared and Valarie make up the Dry Creek team that is focusing on improving the land that God has allowed us to manage.
-We breed cattle that thrive in our natural environment and take full advantage of our forage only program.
-We feel fortunate to be able to work with PCC in producing low maintenance, profit making seedstock and welcome you to come and visit.
+Jon and Terri along with Jared and Valerie make up the Dry Creek team that is focusing on improving the land that God has allowed us to manage.
+We breed cattle that thrive in our natural environment, and take full advantage of our forage-only program.
+We feel fortunate to be able to work with PCC in producing low-maintenance, profit-making seedstock, and welcome you to come and visit.

 Our family has been developing Angus cows in southern Missouri’s fescue country.
 We have selected for traits that work in our heat and humidity.
 Improving our grazing resources is a priority.
 Animal health and soil health and diversity of forages are among these ideas.
 We are focused on the genetics required in our environment because we believe if the cattle can perform here, they can thrive in most other environments.
 We are fortunate to be working with the PCC organization as we approach another decade of challenges and exciting ideas.